kentaroy47/training-domain-specific-models/README.md

 # training-domain-specific-models
-Training domain specific object detection models.
+This is a framework to train domain specific object detection models.

 Faster-RCNN implementation is based on faster-rcnn.pytorch by jwyang.
 Thanks!
+I strongly recommend to take a look at their readme if you get stuck on frcnn codes.

 https://github.com/jwyang/faster-rcnn.pytorch